Gwillyn/Python-Writing-Tips/README.md

 This is a built-in data type, which is a collection of data in the form of key-value pairs.
 defined by curly braces ```{}```.
 Think of them as objects in javascript for reference.

+# List Comprehensions
+A more concise way of constructing lists in Python.